| To some, it may only be a

 travelling canoeist leaves Muskoka while a flashing "no vacancy"

 sign fades in his rear-view mirror.
+At the risk of drawing fire

 from the minority, it's safe to say that the PWC is a thrill-craft